The Definitive Guide

 Planning is an important step in video production that many people miss.
-You must carefully plan what all you’ll say in your video, what content shall be there, how you’ll present it.
+You must carefully plan what you’ll say in your video, what content shall be there, and how you’ll present it.

 Planning is absolutely necessary for most videos except one type: Travel and Personal Vlogs

-If you are a travel vlogger who scripts as you go on different trips, then planning isn’t that important.
-But, if you are making tutorials, reviews, or educational content, then you must plan your videos.
+Planning isn’t important if you are a travel vlogger who scripts as you go on different trips.
+But, if you are making tutorials, reviews, or educational content, you must plan your videos.

-Start with your smartphone and as your vlog grows, you can buy better equipment!
+Start with your smartphone; as your vlog grows, you can buy better equipment!
 While shooting, the next most important steps are Lighting and Audio.

 If you don’t want to spend on lighting equipment for your videos, you can even film with natural light.
 Here’s how to use natural light to your advantage:

-If you have some budget, then consider buying a mic that you can plug into your t-shirt.
+If you have some budget, consider buying a mic to plug into your t-shirt.
 These kinds of mics won’t cost you more than $15.

-Editing your videos is the toughest, but the most important part of video creation.
-Editing your videos effectively is a great way to keep your audience engaged and to give a professional look to your video.
-Here are a few tips to edit each kind of vlog:
+Editing your videos is the hardest but the most important part of video creation.
+Editing your videos effectively is a great way to keep your audience engaged and give a professional look to your video.
+Here are a few tips for editing each kind of vlog:

 For personal and travel vlogs:

-1. Keep the video faster: You must remember that you must keep the pace of your video as fast as possible.
+1. Keep the video faster: You must remember to keep the pace of your video as fast as possible.
 With the decreasing attention of people online, your video must remain fast.

 2. Add Sound Effects and Music: While editing personal vlogs, sound effects play a big role.
-For Eg: You said something funny, so you can add sound and emojis or as you progress through your travel, add music.
+If you said something funny, you can add sound and emojis or add music as you progress through your travel.